jarecoo/practice/notes.md

     * Seeing the good in life, and being grateful helps avoid the scourge of stress
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
 * Meaning and Purpose in life are individually created
+* Experience and Memories Have Greater Value than Possessions and Material Goods
 * Any direction in life, purposefully chosen, is better than a default direction
 * Purposeful, Mindful Engagement in the Present Moment leads to Satisfaction (Mindfulness, Hard Work, Proactivity, etc)
 * A Balanced Life is a Healthy Life